The Ultimate Guide to Growing Dragon Fruit

 Dragon fruit need a free draining, sandy soil - consider growing on a mound or in a planting ring to improve drainage as excess water around the roots will cause them to rot.

-Dragon fruit seeds should be sown 5mm deep into pots filled with Scotts Osmocote Seed & Cutting Potting Mix.
+To grow dragon fruit from seeds, seeds should be sown 5mm deep into pots filled with Scotts Osmocote Seed & Cutting Potting Mix.
 Lightly cover the seeds and keep them moist while the germinate.
 Germination can take up to 2 weeks.

 Once seedlings emerge, reduce watering and allow them to dry out between waterings.
 Plant established and rooted seedlings into prepared soil.